This quick and easy ginger dressing is the perfect dressing for any Asian inspired salad, and you only 5 ingredients to make it. Makes 6 servings.

 - 1/3 cup olive oil

-- In a small bowl or jar, whisk together ingredients.
+- In a small bowl or jar, combine together ingredients.

-- Keep refrigerated for up to one week.
+- Keep refrigerated for up to two weeks.

 - Calories: 0